-Where Can You Use Personal Capital: You can access Personal Capital from your desktop/laptop, smartphone and tablet.
+Where Can You Use Personal Capital: You can access Personal Capital from your desktop, laptop, smartphone, or tablet.
 Note that some features are not available on all devices.
 As of this writing, you need to log into your account from a desktop/laptop in order to:

-Help Section: The help section on Personal Capital is very detailed.
-Entering what you need help with in the search box yields the result you are looking for.
-In the off-chance the search function doesn’t answer your questions, you can call or email them to get more help.
+Customer Support: Personal Capital offers a detailed Help Section with a search function that will often yield the results you are looking for.
+In the off chance the search function doesn’t answer your questions, you can call or email for help.
 In both cases, the representatives are very polite and are able to answer just about every question.

-In all, I highly recommend signing up for Personal Capital.
-You will learn a lot about your investments and will be able to take actionable steps to put yourself in a better financial situation.
+I highly recommend signing up for Personal Capital.
+When you sign up, you will learn a lot about your finances and investments.
+Plus, you will be able to take actionable steps to put yourself in a better financial situation.
 You may even realize you need to find a new, low cost broker.
-All of this will lead to better financial health and the increased likelihood of you reaching your goals.
+All of this will lead to better financial health and increase the likelihood of reaching your goals.